 The evolution of live event ticketing reform

 This executive order follows a wave of interest from lawmakers, industry stakeholders, and consumer advocates seeking reform in the live event ticketing space.
-One notable effort, the “Fix the Tix” initiative launched in 2023 by the National Independent Venue Association (NIVA) and a coalition of other industry stakeholders, including independent promoters, venues, artists, and advocacy groups, to propose solutions for ticketing reform.
+One notable effort is the “Fix the Tix” initiative, launched in 2023 by the National Independent Venue Association (NIVA) and a coalition of other industry stakeholders, including independent promoters, venues, artists, and advocacy groups, to propose solutions for ticketing reform.
 The coalition has called for improvements in fee transparency, fair access to tickets, and stronger enforcement against bot-driven scalping.

 Several states have also pursued legislation to regulate fees and require greater transparency from ticketing platforms.
 At the federal level, bipartisan bills addressing deceptive practices in ticket sales have been introduced in recent congressional sessions, reflecting growing consensus on the need for reform.